-The principal RF wave solver for TRANSP is the TORIC code [41].
-In TRANSP, TORIC is coupled to a Fokker-Planck solver, FPP [42], which adds bounce averaging treatment.
-To study the ion cyclotron (IC) resonance of the heated ions, FPP code was used to calculate the RF power absorption by H minorities and the collisional transfer to the bulk D ions and electrons.
-Monte Carlo quasi liner RF kick operator [43], [44] was implemented in NUBEAM and used to calculate the absorption of RF power by energetic fast D ions.
+The principal RF wave solver for TRANSP is the TORIC code [39].
+In TRANSP, TORIC is coupled to a Fokker-Planck solver, FPP [40], which adds bounce averaging treatment.
+To study the ion cyclotron (IC) resonance of the heated ions, Monte Carlo quasi liner RF kick operator [53] was implemented in NUBEAM and used in the study.
 The RF wave solver in TRANSP, TORIC, provides information about RF electric field components and perpendicular wave vector for each toroidal mode.
 RF resonance condition for a given harmonic is then used to calculate the magnetic moment and energy of the particles satisfying the resonant condition.
 Assuming that the resonant ions lose their phase information with RF wave by collisions and wave stochasticity before they re-enter the resonance layer a random walk model can be used to reproduce the stochastic nature of RF heating in magnetic moment space.
 Every time fast ion passes through resonance layer it receives a kick in magnetic moment space.
-The magnitude of the kick is derived from the quasi-linear theory, while the stochastic nature is reproduced by means of Monte Carlo random number for the phase of the gyroorbit [43], [44].
-Details of the implementation of RF kick operator in NUBEAM code and results of various benchmarking tests are provided in [45].
+The magnitude of the kick is derived from the quasi-linear theory, while the stochastic nature is reproduced by means of Monte Carlo random number for the phase of the gyroorbit.
+Details of the implementation of RF kick operator in NUBEAM code and results of various benchmarking tests are provided in [53].
 At present there is no feedback from NUBEAM's fast ion distribution function to TORIC.